![]() January 2007 Complete

 |

 La Griffe du Lion: I understand this is the first interview you've granted.
 To what do we owe this privilege?
-Prodigy: Actually, no one has asked me before.
+Prodigy: Actually, no one ever asked me.
 LG: Well, we are nevertheless honored.
 Here at La Griffe du Lion we think it quite remarkable for someone so young to have solved so many problems.
 How have you found the time?
 P: The secret is to utilize those times of day taken up with mindless but necessary activity.
 For example, I developed Smart Fraction Theory while brushing my teeth.
-LG: Can you tell our readers what you've been up to lately?
+LG: What you've been up to lately?
 P: A few months ago I came across a paper by D. N. Jackson and J. P. Rushton (Intelligence 34 (2006) 479-486), in which they reported that men had a 3.63 IQ-point advantage over women.
 LG: I recall the paper well.
 It caused quite a media stir.
 P: That's correct.
 Professor Rushton even made several TV appearances.
-When I saw him on Paula Zahn's show it occurred to me that I could capture some of the media spotlight for myself, so I promptly undertook my own investigation of cognitive sex differences.
+After seeing him on the Paula Zahn show it occurred to me that I could capture some of the media spotlight for myself by conducting my own investigation of cognitive sex differences.
 LG: I must warn you there can be consequences to going public on matters of group differences.
 Psychologist Helmuth Nyborg recently lost his job after he published a study showing a male cognitive advantage.
-P: Don't worry, I don't have a job.
-LG: Tell us then, what has your investigation revealed?
+P: Not to worry.
+I don't have a job.
+LG: Tell us then what your investigation revealed?
 P: Actually, my most important finding is not directly concerned with gender issues.
 It is more ecumenical in scope.
 LG: Oh?
 P: Yes, I had a particularly large laundry to do.
-LG: What do you mean?
-P: I began my search for a cognitive gender gap while waiting for my laundry to dry.
-It was a big load, giving me time to characterize the gap, and, with the time left over, to demonstrate this important proposition:
+LG: Laundry?
+P: Yes, I began my search for a cognitive gender gap while waiting for my laundry to dry.
+The load was sufficiently large that I had time not only to characterize the gap but also to demonstrate this important proposition:

 LG: Sounds a lot like g, the general mental-ability factor.
-P: Doesn't it though?
+P: It does.
 LG: But you claim that g is Gaussian-distributed.
-In The g Factor, Arthur Jensen asserts that the form of the population distribution of g is not known, and there is no way at present to determine it.
-Do you disagree with this?
+In The g Factor, Arthur Jensen asserts that the form of the population distribution of g is not known, and presently there is no way to determine it.
+Do you disagree with that?
 P: The form of the g distribution is not known directly, but just as the lion is known by his claw, so the form of the distribution can be inferred from its consequences.
-Lots of what we know has been acquired in this way.
+Much of what we know about nature has been acquired in this way.
 The existence of dark matter, for example, is inferred from its gravitational effects on visible matter.
 Similarly, by examining the observable consequences of a Gaussian g distribution we can confirm its existence.
 We simply need to know what to look for and where to look for it.
 Quite apart from experiment, there are good theoretical reasons to expect the distribution of g to be Gaussian.
 To the extent that an individual's intelligence is the result of many additive factors, both genetic and environmental, the central limit theorem assures that its distribution will be approximately Gaussian in large populations.
 Moreover, mental ability in populations of test takers results from the same additive factors that determine intelligence in the general population.
-Consequently, we might expect to find Gaussian g distributions not only in the general population, but also in a more circumscribed population of test takers.
+Consequently, we might expect to find Gaussian distributions of g not only in the general population, but also in the more circumscribed population of test takers.
 Typically, high-stakes standardized-test samples are large, often numbering many thousands.
 For our purposes, that more than satisfies any sample-size requirement imposed by the central limit theorem.
-By the way, do you think Paula Zahn would be interested in the central limit theorem?
-LG: Possibly.
-I will make some inquiries.
-But meanwhile tell us if the central limit theorem implies that IQ distributions should be Gaussian too?
-P: IQ distributions are approximately Gaussian.
-But that has nothing to do with the central limit theorem.
+Do you think Paula Zahn might be interested in the central limit theorem?
+LG: I'll make some inquiries.
+But meanwhile tell us if the central limit theorem implies that IQ distributions should be Gaussian as well?
+P: No, IQ distributions are approximately Gaussian but that has nothing to do with the central limit theorem.
 IQ raw scores are massaged with a transformation, forcing their distribution to look Gaussian.
-That, however, is just a mathematical trick.
-The distribution of IQ could just as easily be made to look like a Maxwell-Boltzmann distribution of molecular speeds, whereas the Gaussian distribution of g is the work of Nature.
-LG: If the form of the IQ distribution is arbitrary, of what value are IQ tests?
+But that is just a mathematical trick.
+The distribution of IQ could just as easily be made to look like the Maxwell-Boltzmann distribution of molecular speeds.
+On the other hand, the Gaussian distribution of g is the work of Nature.
+LG: If the form of the IQ distribution is arbitrary, what value are IQ tests?
 P: They serve the important function of ranking people according to mental ability.
-If, for example, A, B and C have IQs of 80, 100 and 120, respectively, we can say that C is more intelligent than B, who in turn is smarter than A. But we cannot say that C is smarter than B by the same amount that B is smarter than A. LG: Thanks.
-Tell us now what else you found.
-P: Using new analytical methods, I reassessed the cognitive gap between African Americans and Non-Hispanic whites.
-LG: That is arguably the most studied of all group differences.
-What prompted you to reexamine it?
-P: It is precisely because this gap has been so well-studied that I decided to reevaluate it.
-What better test of a new analytical procedure?
+If, for example, A, B and C have IQs of 80, 100 and 120, respectively, we can say that C is more intelligent than B, who in turn is smarter than A. But we cannot say that C is smarter than B by the same amount that B is smarter than A. LG: What else have you found.
+P: I developed powerful new analytical tools and with them reassessed the cognitive gap between African Americans and Non-Hispanic whites.
+LG: But that is among the most studied of all group differences.
+Why would you want to reexamine it?
+P: Precisely because this gap has been so well-studied; what better way to test a new analytical procedure?
 Here is the result of my analysis:

-You will find these to be the definitive estimates of both the white-black and male-female cognitive gaps, as they follow from the most elegant analysis of the largest samples ever examined.
-LG: I think you had better tell us how you obtained these results, so La Griffe's readers can determine that for themselves.
-P: Actually, I thought Geraldo would be a better venue for presenting the details.
-He does, after all, have a much larger audience.
-LG: But it's innumerate.
-La Griffe du Lion guarantees you a small but select audience, said to be the apotheosis of perspicacity and refinement.
-P: That is certainly worth something.
-OK, I am convinced.
+You will find these to be the definitive estimates of both the white-black and male-female cognitive gaps.
+They follow from the most elegant analysis of the largest samples ever examined.
+LG: Had you not better tell us how you obtained these results so La Griffe's readers can determine that for themselves.
+P: In truth I think Geraldo would be a better venue for me to reveal the details of the methodology.
+He has a much larger audience than La Griffe du Lion.
+LG: Yes, but like its host Geraldo's audience is largely innumerate.
+La Griffe du Lion can guarantee you a smaller but more select audience said to be the quintessence of perspicacity and refinement.
+P: OK, I am convinced.
 Suppose I provide you with a general outline, and include additional details in an Appendix for your readers to examine at their leisure.
 LG: Do it!

 In diversity space, specific thresholds of achievement are not specified.
 The point (0.6, 0.4) could arise from any mental challenge met by 60% of Group A and 40% of Group B. Such a challenge might, for example, be passing the bar exam or reaching 1200 on the SAT.
 The possibilities are countless, the details not important.
 Points in diversity space are not test specific.
 They are ability specific.